S2-Akira/WASTT/README.md

 [4] Detect CMS (WordPress, Joomla, etc.)
 [5] Check for Security Headers
 [6] Detect WAF (Web Application Firewall)
-[7] Fix Security (Simulate SQL Injection Fix)
-[8] Server IP Vundo Scan
-[9] Exit

-Enter your choice (1-9): 8
-Enter the IP address to scan (e.g., 192.168.1.1): 192.168.1.100
-Contributing
+(7) EXIT

 If you'd like to contribute to the development of WASTT, feel free to fork this repository and submit pull requests.
-We welcome improvements, bug fixes, and new features!
+I welcome improvements, bug fixes, and new features!

 To Do:
 Improve XSS testing functionality.